On complete embedded translating solitons of the mean curvature flow that are of finite genus

 In particular, for large values of $r$,

 \endproclaim \proof Let $D$ denote the Levi-Civita covariant derivative of the Euclidean metric over $\Bbb{R}^3$.
-Think of $C(r)$ as a horizontal circle in $\Bbb{R}^3$ at height $u(r)$.
-In particular, $D_{e_\theta}e_\theta = \frac{1}{r}e_r$.
-Since the geodesic curvature of $C(r)$ with respect to the induced metric over $G$ is equal to the tangential component of this vector, the function $c$ is given by
+Think of $C(r)$ as a horizontal circle in $\Bbb{R}^3$ at height $u(r)$, where $u$ here denotes the integral of $v$ with initial value $0$.
+In particular, $D_{e_\theta}e_\theta = \frac{1}{r}e_r$, where $e_\theta$ and $e_r$ denote respectively the unit, horizontal vector fields in the angular and radial directions about the $z$-axis.
+Since the geodesic curvature of $C(r)$ with respect to the induced metric over $G_0$ is equal to the length of the tangential component of this vector, the function $c$ is given by